 Centre Ice - The Hockey Alberta Podcast

-Centre Ice is the brand-new Hockey Alberta podcast, featuring the latest news and views on amateur hockey across the province, with new episodes on the first and third Thursday of the month.
+Centre Ice is Hockey Alberta’s podcast, featuring the latest news and views on amateur hockey across the province, with new episodes every third Thursday.
 Subscribe now on your favourite podcast app!

 The Centre Ice Podcast is back for the 2021-22 hockey season, and Episode Fourteen is all about celebrating National Coaches Week (Sept 18-26).